codegode23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 is a command that sets the mode of the file to all permissions for owner, only read and read and execute permission for the group and write and execute permission for the user. chmod --reference=newmod old mode is a command that sets the mode of the file oldmode to that of newmod. chmod -R ugo+X is a command  that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.Regular files are not changed.
+chmod 753 is a command that sets the mode of the file to all permissions for owner, only read and read and execute permission for the group and write and execute permission for the user. chmod --reference=newmod old mode is a command that sets the mode of the file oldmode to that of newmod. chmod -R ugo+X is a command  that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.Regular files are not changed. mkdir -m 751 my_dir is a command that creates a directory called my_dir with permissions 751 in the working directory.